 The blade can get hot during work.
-A lower blade can also lead to heat especially if you are cutting hardwood.
-It is important to give your blade some breaks if you are cutting for an extended period.
+A lower blade can also lead to heat especially if you are cutting hardwood or a piece of wood.
+It is important to give your blade some breaks if you are cutting edge for an extended period.

 Hang The Blade Using The Center Hole